rapid-lang/rapid/LRM/README.md

 Functions in RAPID are first-class objects, but may not be declared anonymously.
 Functions are declared using the `func` keyword.
 The arguments (within parenthesis), return type (after the parenthesis, but before the braces), and the body of the function (within the braces) must be declared explicitly.
 Return types may include multiple types separated by commas, or may be omitted for void functions.

 Return values are specified using the `return` keyword, which must be followed by an expression to be returned for functions that have declared return types.
-If the return type is omitted, the function is void, an the result of calling it may not be assigned to a value.
+If the return type is omitted, the function is void, and the result of calling it may not be assigned to a value.
 Void functions may use the `return` keyword by itself to exit prematurely from the function.

 Unsafe functions may not be void, because they must return errors.